-We have 2 different kind of Guineafowl that we work with, Vulturine and Pearl Helmeted .
+We have 3 different kind of Guineafowl that we work with, Vulturine, Pearl and White Helmeted .
 Both have their own unique qualities and are new additions to the farm.
 We hope to be able to offer them both to the public starting in 2019.

 The vulturine guineafowl is a large (24–28 in) bird with a round body and small head.
 Though it is similar in shape to its domestic relatives, it has longer wings, neck, legs and tail.
 The adult has a bare blue face and black neck, and an unfeathered head that looks particularly like a vulture.

 The slim neck comes out from a cape of long, glossy, blue and white hackles.
 The breast is cobalt blue, and the rest of the body plumage is black, finely dotted with white.